COVID-19: Is public transport safer than we think?

 The implications for those who plan and live in our cities are worrying.
 The Monash study found that while many pre-pandemic commuters will opt to work from home, an estimated 9 per cent would ditch the train or bus and drive to work instead.
 The result could be traffic gridlock.

-It’s hardly surprising that people are wary of crowding onto on a poorly ventilated tram or train with scores of strangers in the midst of a pandemic.
+It’s hardly surprising that people are wary of crowding onto a poorly ventilated tram or train with scores of strangers in the midst of a pandemic.
 Yet there is evidence that public transport may be less risky than many of us think.

 A recent Bloomberg article highlighted international research which calls into question a link between public transport and significant COVID-19 outbreaks.
 In France, the national public health body revealed that not one of 150 clusters of new coronavirus cases between 9 May and 3 June were associated with public transport.
 Likewise in Japan, Science reported that following the end of that country’s state of emergency most infection clusters were happening in crowded gyms, bars and karaoke rooms – none were linked to its crowded commuter trains.